Five great Europa League and UEFA Cup finals

 Article top media content

-Since 1998, the UEFA Cup and UEFA Europa League final has been decided over one leg, seven of the 22 deciders going to extra time and three all the way to penalties.
-There were 73 goals in those matches, an impressive average of 3.32 goals per game.
+Since 1998, the UEFA Cup and UEFA Europa League final has been decided over one leg, nine of the 24 deciders going to extra time and five all the way to penalties.
+There were 77 goals in those matches, coming at an impressive average of 3.2 goals per game.